microsoft/vscode-docs/docs/editor/extension-marketplace.md

 On the extension details page, you can read the extension's README and review the extension's:

-* **Contributions** - The extension's additions to VS Code such as settings, commands and keyboard shortcuts, language grammars, debugger, etc.
+* **Feature Contributions** - The extension's additions to VS Code such as settings, commands and keyboard shortcuts, language grammars, debugger, etc.
 * **Changelog** - The extension repository CHANGELOG if available.
 * **Dependencies** - Lists if the extension depends on any other extensions.